pierre-rouleau/pel/README.rst

 - Document what's available: the key bindings, the special considerations, the documents that should be read to deepen user's understanding.
 - Allow use of PEL even when someone has an extensive Emacs init file.
+- Add support for several programming languages integrating many packages that support these programming languages.
+Support for C, C++, Rust, Go, Python, Erlang, Elixir, Haskell, OCaml and several are planned (but... no schedule yet!).

 Essentially, PEL is my first Emacs Lisp project.
 I wrote it while learning Emacs.
 I keep using the documentation whenever I forgot the key bindings